bitcoincashbch/bitcoin-cash/README.md

 # Bitcoin Cash projects

-For an even fuller list of BCH projects that use Bitcoin Cash, visit this [Bitcoin Cash Projects list](https://www.bitcoin.com/bitcoin-cash-projects/) on Bitcoin.com to see what kind of applications and tools are being built.
+For a more comprehensive list of other BCH projects that use Bitcoin Cash, visit the [Bitcoin Cash Projects list](https://www.bitcoin.com/bitcoin-cash-projects/) on Bitcoin.com to see what kind of applications and tools are being built.